Return to CHC Home Page

 clinical status, but our generic approach is given below:

 1. Arginine supplementation – relatively low in cost and essentially risk free*.
 Options include: A. Standard arginine 4,000 mg (1 & 1/3rd teaspoon) three times a day.
-The poor taste can be masked with “Yuck-Away” or by mixing the arginine powder into warm water.
+The poor taste can be masked (to some degree) by mixing the arginine powder into warm water.
+Arginine has a short half-life.
+Once-a-day dosing is not adequate' please take arginine three or at least two times a day.

-B. ArginCor 2 scoops twice a day.
-One scoop provides 1,500 mg arginine, 200 mcg folic acid, 100 mg magnesium, and 1000 mg of beet root powder, and has a pleasant taste.
+B. CardioEPX ½ to 1 scoop twice a day (available at the office).
+One scoop provides 4000 mg arginine, 1000 mg citrulline (arginine precursor), 400 mcg folic acid, 20 mg magnesium, 2500 IU Vitamin D, and 130 mg bioflavonoids, and has a pleasant taste.

 4. Fish Oil 2,000 mg/day.

 3. Pharmacologic intervention.
-While we prefer to minimize drug intervention, if your endothelium is on fire, I need to douse the flames, and do so rapidly and here we will exploit the benefits of ACEI/ARB and statin therapy.
+While we prefer to minimize drug intervention, if your endothelium is on fire, I need to douse the flames, and do so rapidly and here we will exploit the benefits of ACEI/ARB and statin (or Red Yeast Rice Extract) therapy.
+Allopurinol, spironolactone, and to some degree colchicine and b-blockers will also improve endothelial tone.

 4. Hormonal support.
 Estradiol in women, testosterone in men, and DHEA in both genders supports endothelial function.
 Conversely, the reduction in endothelial function seen with ageing is in large part due to a loss of hormonal support.
 Hormone replacement therapy improves endothelial function (this is the key mechanism through which testosterone replacement therapy improves endothelial tone, blunts inflammation, and improves symptomatic status in men with CV disease).
 There are a number of pros and cons to hormone replacement therapy, but if you chose to receive HRT, we would utilize bioidentical molecules, delivered in a physiologic fashion, with close monitoring of hormone levels and hormone metabolites.

 5. Detoxification of pro-oxidant metals and organic pollutants.
 When I trained atherosclerosis was a disease of old men and much older women.
-These days we see heart attacks in 50 year olds with normal cholesterol levels.
+These days we see heart attacks in 50-year olds with normal cholesterol levels.
 Environmental toxins deplete our nutritional reserves, generate oxidative stress, and damage our endothelium as well as our DNA.
-Remove these toxic molecules from your body.
-I have been trained in chelation therapy and help teach this technique to other physicians and am an investigator in NIH Trial to Assess Chelation Therapy.
-We are more than happy to help you remove toxic metals and organic pollutants form your body.
+Remove these toxic molecules from your body!
+I trained in chelation therapy two decades ago and teach this technique to other physicians and am an investigator in the NIH Trial to Assess Chelation Therapy.
+We are ready to help you remove toxic metals and organic pollutants from your body.

-A DVD on endothelial function is in the works.
+Endothelial function is discussed in many of the audio-visual presentations available for your review on heartfixer.com.
 I understand that all of this is rather technical, but I want you to understand the factors that cause and resolve cardiovascular disease.
 “Do as I say” medicine rather than “please understand your disease” medicine is also available to you, but this will be a medicine confined to drugs and surgery.
 We will use drugs to improve endothelial function and invasive therapies when appropriate (and I refer patients for bypass surgery and stent placement all the time) but for my patients (and myself) I want something beyond this.
-I want an integrative approach to cardiovascular and overall health.
+I want an integrative approach to cardiovascular and overall health; that’s what you can expect form me.

 * The herpes virus grows more rapidly in a high arginine environment and is inhibited by lysine.
 If cold sores or other herpes virus related conditions develop in relation to arginine supplementation, add lysine 500 mg twice a day to your program.